ManuelLerchner/ZX-Calculus-Seminar-Paper/notes/presentation-structure.md

 [TODO: Picture]

++ We can transform any quantum circuit into a ZX-Graph
++ Each gate is represented by a Circuit in the ZX-Graph
+  + Table. !TODO

 + How to represent this as a matrix?

+#### Breaking down a diagram into generators

 + We divide up the graph, into regions, each of which contains a single spider